nhayward/revpit/user/pages/02.editors/maria-tureaud/bio.md

 ##### Bio

 Maria is one half Tolkien, one half Captain Kirk.
-She began writing fan fiction in high school and hasn't looked back since &mdash;not even when university forced her to write fancier shmancier things.
-Though she double-majored in English Literature and Philosophy, Maria discovered a passion for editing.
-But Maria is also a writer, and writes in multiple genres for both the YA and Adult markets, which means she’s familiar with both giving and receiving critique and feedback.
-Maria also blogs about writing craft, tweets, is an active writetuber, and is one of the founding members of CraftQuest.
-With twelve years freelance, developmental editing under her belt, and a sometimes-masochistic love for query writing, she strives to break down the doors, change conversations, and help writers achieve their best &mdash;one word at a time.
+She began writing fan fiction in high school and hasn't looked back since; not even when university forced her to write fancier shmancier things.
+Though she double majored in English Literature and Philosophy, Maria discovered a love for editing.
+She is also a YA and Adult writer, Blogger, Tweeter, and Writetuber.
+With twelve years freelance developmental editing under her belt, and a strange penchant for query writing, she strives to break down the doors, change conversations, and polish manuscripts until they shine.

 ##### MSWL

-**Preferred markets:** Upper Middle Grade, Young Adult, New Adult, and Adult.

-**Preferred genres:** Historical, Horror, Fantasy, Paranormal, Romance, Sci-fi, Thriller.

-Maria likes her heroes tough, and her heroines tougher with a character arc to die for.
-Her MSWL includes:
+**I’m changing things up a bit for 2020, and narrowing my MSWL to the following genres:  **

+ 1. Historical Fiction (including gothic—ghosties, ghouls, paranormal—alternate history/fantasy, steampunk, etc).
+Word to the wise…I’m a history aficionado, and if I’m unfamiliar with a certain era, I will research to ensure accuracy.
+My favorite historical periods include the Viking Age, the Restoration Period, and the late 1700’s.
+I would like to see untold/rarely told stories (no Anne Boleyn, Marie Antoinette, etc.), and any manuscript that throws a spotlight on underrepresented groups of any era.
+ 2. Fantasy, but limited to contemporary (preferably dark), urban, and second-world low fantasy (including elements of paranormal, supernatural.
+Give me witches.
+Worldbuilding.
+Tough heroines and questionable morals.
+ 3. Horror.
+But let me be clear—no slasher/gore bonanzas.
+I’m not looking for shock value.
+I want hair-raising, sleep with the light on feels that leave me in a state of panic (I’m the toughest person to scare, so anyone who can do this is my new idol.
+ 4. \#ownvoices (As an immigrant, this is very dear to my heart)
+ 5. Ace representation

+**Things I love: **

- * New twists on tired tropes – friends to lovers, love triangles, chosen ones, heroine saves hero, etc.
+ * New twists on tired tropes—friends to lovers, love triangles, chosen ones, etc. Make it fresh…polyamory?
+Chosen ones who turn into the antagonist?
+Whatever it is, it needs to jump off the page and make me sit up straight
- * New twists on vampires and werewolves
- * Anything Paranormal
- * Historical Fiction – preferably pre-Regency starring real people we don’t normally see in historical fiction.
+ * Vampires and werewolves!
+GIVE THEM TO ME!
+ * Pre-Regency historical, any country
  * Most fantasy sub-genres
  * Light sci-fi
- * Romance with a twist!
- * **HORROR** – ALL THE HORROR

-**She Is Not The Best Candidate For:**
+**Preferred Markets:**

+ * Upper MG
+ * YA
+ * Adult

+**Do Not Send:**

+ * Books depicting slave trade (African or European)
  * Erotica
+ * Royals (In fantasy…if there are royals in your historical, that’s acceptable), or Mermaids
+ * Sparkly vampires or wizards
+ * Gore/Slashers
  * Contemporary
  * High Fantasy
  * Adult Sci-fi
- * Sparkly or regular old vampires
- * Poorly/minimally researched historical fiction—she will research the details to ensure accuracy and is an expert in both the Reformation and Restoration eras
  * Romance that’s actually erotica
  * Rape…masquerading as romance
  * Abuse…masquerading as romance
  * Redemption arcs for abusers
- * MG Romance…weird
- * Historical Fiction set in her lifetime, or a decade before, because…that makes her feel some sort of way.
+ * Historical Fiction set in my lifetime, or a decade before, because…that makes me feel some sort of way.
 Nothing from the 1970’s, 80’s, or 90’s.

 ##### Q&A

 **How can a manuscript’s first five pages make you sit up and take notice?**

 First and foremost, the voice of the main character.
 When the narrative voice meshes with the voice of a character, magic happens.
 Secondly, beginning in a scene that sets up the main character’s CURRENT stakes so that I’m invested from the first paragraph.

 **What can writers expect from working with you during #RevPit, including communication?**